 The Science Department is made up of an enthusiastic team of specialist teachers each with interests in the different branches of the subject that effectively complement each other.

-At GCSE level the department offers GCSE level in Combined Science.
-This enables all students to study Biology, Chemistry and Physics as discrete disciplines and to achieve two GCSE qualifications (Combined Science).
+At GCSE level the department offers GCSE in Combined Science.
+This enables all students to study Biology, Chemistry and Physics as discrete disciplines and to achieve the equivalent of two GCSE qualifications in Combined Science.

-Students perform well in this subject and national data shows the KS3 levels and GCSE results to be amongst some of the strongest in the South West.
+Students perform well in this subject at BMA and national data shows the KS3 and GCSE results to be amongst some of the strongest in the South West.